 No fancy ingredients required to make this easy recipe for coffee cake.
 A few common baking staples are all that’s needed to get started.
-Check them out below.

 Find the full printable recipe below.

 - All-purpose flour: This recipe is pretty straightforward.
-It’s all about achieving the perfect textures in each of the layers and knowing how to measure flour correctly is part of that.
+It’s all about achieving the perfect textures in each of the layers and knowing how to measure flour is part of that.

 - Baking powder: Check to see that yours has not expired.
 Otherwise, it won’t give it the lift it needs for a light and airy texture.

-How to Make the Best Coffee Cake Recipe
+How to Make Easy Coffee Cake Recipe